U.S. warns businesses of hacking campaign against nuclear, energy firms

 Chevron Corp (CVX.N), Exxon Mobil Corp (XOM.N) and ConocoPhillips (COP.N), the three largest U.S. oil producers, declined to comment on their network security.

-(Reporting by Jim Finkle; Additional reporting by Ernest Scheyder; editing by Grant McCool and Tom Brown)
+Reporting by Jim Finkle; Additional reporting by Timothy Gardner in Washington and Ernest Scheyder in Houston; editing by Grant McCool and Tom Brown